 Q: I'm not a Providence Health Plan member, but I am using myProvidence to take the personal health assessment.
 What steps do I need to take?

 A. Register for a myProvidence account by visiting myProvidence.com and select the blue "Register" button.
 On the Registration Form, check the second box next to "I have a special access code."
 Contact your PEBB Member Services if you require an access code.

 Q. What if I don't have an email address to register for a myProvidence account?

 A. Free email addresses are available.
 If you need an email address, request an email account from a service such as Google (Gmail) or Yahoo.
 They are available at no cost to you.

-Q. I took the personal health assessment last year, do I need to re-take it?
-If so, when can I access it again?
+Q. I took the personal health assessment last year.
+Do I need to take it again?

-Q. Who needs to complete the personal health assessment for HEM?
+Q. Who needs to complete the personal health assessment?

-Q. Is there an easy way to know if I completed the personal health assessment?
+Q. How can I tell if I completed the personal health assessment?

 Q. How do I print my completion certificate after I've completed the personal health assessment?